-Currently the program is being promoted across a variety of media outlets such as online, radio and newspapers.
-In additional, presentations have and will continue to be done in high schools and consolers of high schools as well as the SRJC counseling to help promote the program.
+The program has been promoted across various media outlets such as email list serves, online, radio, and newspapers.
+In addition, presentations have been and will continue to be done in high schools and consolers of high schools, as well as the SRJC counseling to help promote the program.
+Last year, the program coordinator promoted the program at the Wednesday night market in Downtown Santa Rosa several times and plans to do so again this year.